Lightbox Lib

 lblib.alert('Hi!'); //same as lblib.modal({content: 'Hi!'});

-All three methods accept the same arguments as their native equivalents.
+All three methods accept the same arguments as their native JS equivalents.
 However, each accepts an additional argument, which forces the OK button to have noClose behaveiour (see API).
 This can be handy keep the modal open while, say, an AJAX request completes.

 Modals and promises 🔗